riteshpingali/semiconductor-trade-network-analysis/README.md

 ## Methods

 - Directed, weighted trade networks built in **Python / NetworkX**, one per sub-period
-- Four sub-periods segmenting 2012–2023 around key policy and shock events, including the CHIPS Act
+- Four sub-periods segmenting 2012-2023 around key policy and shock events, including the CHIPS Act
 - **Betweenness centrality** (weighted and unweighted) to measure brokerage power, using an inverse-weight distance convention so that larger trade flows correspond to shorter network distances
-- **Herfindahl–Hirschman Index (HHI)** to measure import concentration
+- **Herfindahl-Hirschman Index (HHI)** to measure import concentration
 - Import share analysis, including a heatmap of China's import shares across partners and periods

 ## Key findings